 Using Kenzie Academy’s terms, Aaron will be obligated to pay $5,850 annually, or $487.50 a month.
 Regular payments will be made within four years, or until he hits the cap.
 Payments adjust in real time.

 That is, while the percentage of income Aaron will pay remains constant, the amount he’ll pay will increase or decrease relative to his income.
 If at any moment Aaron loses his job and lands a new one that pays less than $40,000, his ISA obligation will be deferred until he once again hits the threshold or the payment window closes.

 That safety net, for Hamilton, was what sealed the deal.

 Off the Beaten Track

-Since it took off, the ISA model has been heralded as an alternative path to student loans.
+Since it took off, the ISA loan model has been heralded as an alternative path to traditional student loans.
 Student loans have become ubiquitous in the United States.
 They have been the go-to option for students who are unable to support their education through savings or salary alone.
 So ubiquitous they are, in fact, that around 45 million Americans are now sitting on nearly $1.6 trillion of student debt.

 An impact survey conducted last year revealed that six in 10 of the 1,000 borrower respondents, equivalent to 61%, only managed to save at most 10% of their monthly income due to their loan obligations.
 Twenty percent of the respondents had nothing to save at all.